 By the way, if you are still having trouble deciding after reading this blog post, take this Interactive Quiz: Should I Do a General or Specialized Master’s?
 By evaluating your goals, industry interests and preferences, and personal habits, the quiz is designed to help guide you toward pursuing the optimal master’s program.

-Master of Science in Organizational and Strategic Leadership
+Master of Science in Business and Organizational Leadership

 The curriculum in a graduate program like organizational leadership is typically centered around the human elements of business, such as communication techniques, leadership theory, multicultural workplace dynamics, and team development.
 This differs from an MBA, which generally provides a broad overview of all business operations and takes an analytical approach to management, rather than a human one.